 - We will undertake individual temperature checks during the day if a student or member of staff appears unwell and is presenting with COVID symptoms.

 - We will ensure that staff do not work, or have contact with, students if they have symptoms, have tested positive or have been in contact with anyone who has.
 This will be in line with the government guidelines as they stand at the time.

-- We will ask that students not be sent to school if they have symptoms, have tested positive or have been in contact with anyone who has.
+- We will ask that students not be sent to school if they have symptoms or have tested positive.
+There is no longer any requirement for close contacts/ household members of positive cases ie children (under the age of 18 and 6 months) or adults who have received both vaccinations to self-isolate.
+This means that if there is a positive case in a household, other family members can carry on as normal.
+In a school setting this means that we will no longer be informing parents/ carers of positive cases in school or sending close contacts home to self-isolate.
 This will be in line with the government guidelines as they stand at the time.
 It is imperative that any student displaying coronavirus symptoms has a test immediately.

 - Students and staff will use hand sanitiser on arrival in each classroom and upon departure.
 Please would students bring with them to school a personal hand sanitiser.